There is no greater virtue than love and no greater life-defining moral constant. From where did love originate?

 Humanity’s Need for Sacrificial Love

-Contrast God who is love with humankind’s lack of love and abundance of hate.
 Humanity has free will and the ability to rationalize evil.
 For this reason, humanity needs a moral corrective.
 People need an Exemplar.
 Humanity needs a Savior to rescue them from such corruption.
 No one can perfectly keep their own moral code.
 All are guilty of acting contrary to love and this God’s eternal purpose for humanity.
 The world needs saving.

-People know God’s love through God.
+People know God’s love through Christ.
 “God shows His love for us in that while we were yet sinners, Christ died for us,” (Rom 5:8).
 John revealed, “By this we know love, that he laid down his life for us, and we ought to lay down our lives for the brothers” (1 John 3:16).
 God’s love is far greater than any other and sufficient that no other love is comparable to God’s love.
 God’s love is unconditional (Rom 8:37–39).
 Sin cannot hinder God’s love, but only one’s love for God.

 The need for sacrificial love is great.
 Humankind’s neglect of merciful compassionate and forgiving love has left humanity with suffering from the beginning.
 Jesus Christ lived the life that defines love.
 Jesus taught that God forgave humanity’s great sins so that all may forgive others of sins (Matt 18:21–35).
 Jesus declared in John 15:12–13, “This is my commandment, that you love one another as I have loved you.
 Greater love has no one than this, that someone lay down his life for his friends.”
 Who would die for love?